 That means that in the first year of studies ("Level 4"), all our students study a broad, flexible curriculum, enabling them to understand the whole animation, games and VFX pipeline before committing to one specialism in their second year.

-Because it's a good, flexible system, which enables students to switch from one discipline to another in their second year of studies, should they want to change courses.
-It also makes sure that everyone gets a broad grounding in the overall digital pipeline, which is important if you want to understand how our industry works.
+Whether you are studying the art of games, animation of VFX, the first year is the same for everyone.
+This enables our students to switch from one discipline to another in their second year of studies, should they want to change courses.
+It also makes sure that everyone gets a broad grounding in the overall digital pipeline, which is important if you want a full understanding of how our industry works.

 |First year artwork by Ronnie Kaye|

 Creative Foundations is, as the name suggests, a foundation course in creativity and creative thinking.
 Some software, such as Photoshop, is taught in this module; and students are encouraged to explore creative ideas and creative ways of thinking.
 This module includes a number of "mini-modules":